matchish/laravel-scout-elasticsearch/README.md

 To define mappings or settings for index, set config with right value.

-For example if method `searchableAs` return
+For example if method `searchableAs` returns `products` string
-`products` string

 Config key for mappings should be